FINTLabs/fintlabs.github.io/content/adapter/events.md

 Workloads can be distributed using two different strategies, which also could be combined:

-  1. Divide and conquer: Different adapters handle different classes for a given component.
+  1. Divide and conquer: Different adapters handle different actions for a given component.
 For instance, for `/administrasjon/personal`, one adapter could handle `Personalressurs` and `Arbeidsforhold`, and a different adapter could handle `Fastlonn`, `Variabellonn`, etc.
-  1. Active and passive:  Several adapters are configured to respond to the same event, but coordinates internally to determine which of the instances respond.
+  1. Active and passive:  Several adapters are configured to respond to the same event, but coordinate internally to determine which of the instances should respond.

 Any adapter instance registered with the asset ID can handle events in three ways: